Same-sex adult adoption: In the UK

 In 1986, the UK Parliament amended the English Marriage Act to not allow marriages between an adult and their adopted child "in instances when said child has lived in the same household [as the parent] and been treated by that person as a child of his family".
-This approach only allows an adoption to take place if there had never been a parent–child relationship.
+This approach only allows a marriage to take place if there had never been a parent–child relationship.
 In the United Kingdom, the Adoption and Children Act 2002, states that adoption can only occur if the individual to be adopted is younger than 18 years of age.